-Today, communities all over the nation will come together to celebrate an unofficial holiday — Juneteenth (also known as Freedom Day, Liberation Day and Jubilee Day) — to commemorate the abolition of slavery in the United States.
+On June 19, communities all over the nation will come together to celebrate an unofficial holiday — Juneteenth (also known as Freedom Day, Liberation Day and Jubilee Day) — to commemorate the abolition of slavery in the United States.
 And as we continue to face outrage and protest sparked by ongoing racial and economic injustices in our current society, we realize the words of Martin Luther King Jr. are now as important as ever.

 The History of Juneteenth

 Though the Emancipation Proclamation to liberate enslaved African Americans was declared by President Abraham Lincoln in 1862 and went into effect on January 1st, 1863, freedom did not come fast to those in remote parts of the country.
 In fact, the news did not reach Texas until two-and-a-half years later on June 19, 1865, when Union Army General Gordon Granger and Union soldiers read the long-overdue federal orders aloud in Galveston.

 Celebrations marking the occasion started as small, church-centered gatherings in Texas.
 According to Juneteenth.com, recounting the memories of that great day in June of 1865 and its festivities would serve as motivation as well as a release from the growing pressures encountered in their new territories.
 The celebration of June 19th was coined ‘Juneteenth’ and grew with more participation from descendants.
 The Juneteenth celebration was a time for reassuring each other, for praying and for gathering remaining family members.